Atul-vaibhav/oaksol-assignment-solution/README.md

 <meta name="description" content="Smart AI model for predicting weather using ML techniques">
 <meta name="keywords" content="weather forecast, AI model, temperature prediction, humidity, GitHub project">

-# OCR to MySQL Data Pipeline
+# OCR using python Pipeline

 ## Overview
 This project extracts text from images using OCR (Tesseract), structures the extracted data into JSON format, and stores it into a MySQL database.